seasketch/geoprocessing/website/docs/tutorials/newproject.md

 git push -u origin main
 ```

-You should see your files pushed to Github.
+You should see your files successfuly pushed to Github.

 It may ask you if it can use the Github extension to sign you in using Github.
 It will open a browser tab and communicate with the Github website.
 If you are already logged in there, then it should be done quickly, otherwise it may have you login to Github.